Their idols are silver and gold,

 He had the latest edition of Grand Theft Auto, and the online gameplay was unreal.
 A few of his friends said they would be online in about an hour, and he didn’t want to be late.

-Plus, he had starting watching “Breaking Bad” on Netflix, and he hoped to get a few episodes in before he went to bed.
+Plus, he had started watching “Breaking Bad” on Netflix, and he hoped to get a few episodes in before he went to bed.

 “Rick!
 Are you listening?”

 “What?”
-Rick was obviously put off by the interruption.
+Rick was apparently put off by the interruption.